 Reimbursement for expenses incurred by officers or members of the Association while conducting Association business or acting as an official representative of the Association must have prior approval by the executive committee.

 The executive committee (commonly called the Board of Directors) shall consist of the elected officers of the Association, the immediate past president, the directors at large, and the directors representing the OSUEA-affiliated associations.

 Committee chairs are ex-officio members of the executive committee without voting rights.

 The executive committee shall have the authority and responsibility to carry on the business of the Association between annual meetings and to carry out assignments given by the membership.

 Section 2.
 Standing Committees

-Standing committees may be established by the vote of the membership at a regular meeting or by the executive committee.
+Standing committees may be established by a majority vote of the membership at annual meetings or by the executive committee.

 Section 3.
 Special Committees

-Special committees may be appointed by the president.
+Special committees may be appointed by the executive committee or by the president.